andrefernandes/docker-nginx/README.md

 container (fast-food, auto-destroy) or even to just open a bash shell to play.
 * **runweb.sh** : runs nginx container as daemon.
+* **quickweb.sh** : you can use it to launch a quick self-service, fast-food web server that serves the current path.

 #### Some nice tests: